tiwaomotosho/Python_Dev_Projects/README.md

 # Python_Dev_Projects
-This is a collection of my developments using Python
+This is a collection of my developments wilie majorly learning